Mustache March: Origins

-The incident with the mustache is given credit as the impetus for a new Air Force tradition, "Mustache March", in which aircrew, aircraft maintainers, space operators, cyber operators and other Airmen worldwide show solidarity by a symbolic, albeit good-natured "protest" for one month against Air Force facial hair regulations.
+The incident with the mustache is given credit as the impetus for a new Air Force tradition, "Mustache March", in which aircrew, aircraft maintainers, space operators, cyber operators and other Airmen worldwide show solidarity by a symbolic, albeit good-natured "protest" for one month, against Air Force facial hair regulations.

 2014 Mustache March

-Prior to Mustache March in 2014 Air Force Chief of Staff Gen. Mark Welsh issued a branch-wide challenge while addressing the Air Force Association's Air Warfare Symposium on February 20.
+Prior to Mustache March in 2014, Air Force Chief of Staff Gen. Mark Welsh issued a branch-wide challenge while addressing the Air Force Association's Air Warfare Symposium on February 20.
 Welsh said "I don’t think we’ve ever had an all-in Mustache March, have we?" and "I’m putting the smackdown on you guys.
 Air Force-wide Mustache March, MAJCOM competitions."
-While during the event Welsh wrote on his Facebook page "... we can have a little fun while we accomplish the mission".
-Christina Olds, daughter of Robin Olds, has been visiting squadrons at various bases at the end of March in the past few years to act as a "judge" for the mustache growing.
+During the event, Welsh wrote on his Facebook page "... we can have a little fun while we accomplish the mission".

+Christina Olds, daughter of Robin Olds, has been visiting squadrons at various bases at the end of March in the past few years, to act as a "judge" for the mustache growing.
 "The results have been entertaining, to say the least," says Olds.
 "There hasn't been a mustache grown out of limits in the hundreds inspected, so the judging is always based upon 'best' effort and 'likely to be most improved'.
 The squadrons seem to love the good natured competition and even many of the women pilots will sport a fake mustache for the fun of it."

-That year, Retired Navy Commander Sara Zak criticized Mustache March for failing to show "proper respect to all airmen" and having "perpetuated an environment conducive to sexual harassment".
+In 2014, Retired Navy Commander Sara Zak criticized Mustache March for failing to show "proper respect to all airmen" and having "perpetuated an environment conducive to sexual harassment".
 She commented in an interview that "Women have been in the military for so long and there are still feelings that, we’re not welcome."
 Zak issued complaints to the Air Force inspector general's office and Department of Defense inspector general's office, and asked that Welsh step down and rescind the challenge.
 The inspector general's office found insufficient basis to initiate a query.